 £18 for each portfolio entry.

-The winner of this category will receive a pair of Swarovski Optik Nature CL Companion 8×30 B binoculars, a full set of all four of the Remembering Wildlife books – Remembering Lions, ‘Elephants’, ‘Rhinos’ and ‘Great Apes’ and membership of the The Royal Photographic Society.
+The winner of this category will receive a pair of Swarovski Optik CL Companion 8×30 B binoculars, a full set of all four of the Remembering Wildlife books – Remembering Lions, ‘Elephants’, ‘Rhinos’ and ‘Great Apes’ and membership of The Royal Photographic Society.

 The judges will also select their favourite image from all the submitted portfolios.
 The winner of the Best Single Image award for each portfolio category receives a Genesis Imaging giclée exhibition print.